esjsmith/counter/README.md

 Customization can be done via the `comboTpl.json` file in the `settings` folder.
 The parts of this JSON file are:

-1. `tplCode`: An easy to type code that will be used to refer to the template in the app code.
+1. `tplCode`: _Template Code_.
+An easy to type code that will be used to refer to the template in the app code.
-2. `tplName`: A descriptive (but not too long) name for the template that is rendered into the tabbed output view.
+2. `tplName`: _Template Name_.
+A descriptive (but not too long) name for the template that is rendered into the tabbed output view.
-3. `specType`: For now, this only takes either `bm` ("bone marrow") or `pb` ("peripheral blood").
-    Using anything else will cause the template not to be rendered.
+3. `specType`: _Specimen Type_.
+By default, this contains only `pb` (peripheral blood) and `bm` (bone marrow).
+Certainly, other specimen types can be made.
+However, the drop down menu currently only knows these two types.
+The goal is to eventually build a drop down menu that will render from the `specType`.
 4. `outSentence`: Output sentence using a Handlebars-type format.
 The tags in the double-stashes (`{{example}}`) should match exactly the codes in the next section of the tplJSON.
-5. `outCodes`: This contains JSON objects.
+5. `outCodes`: _Output Codes_.
+This contains JSON objects.
 In each `{"key": "value"}`, the key represents the one letter keyboard key.
 The "value" represents the abbreviation biological cell type.
     This abbreviation must match the cell code abbreviation that was written into the Handlebars template in number 2 (`outSentence`).
 Sorry to use the word key to represent both the keyboard